Cross-country winter storm could wreck post-Thanksgiving travel

 (CNN) — Emerging from their holiday food comas and shuffling toward the nation’s airports and highways, some Americans may discover the biggest holiday indigestion has nothing to do with pie.
 A potent storm is muscling into the journey home, threatening to upend the post-turkey travel plans.

-A storm moving through the Rockies on Friday will morph into a full-blown, cross-country storm with the potential to dump heavy rain and several inches of snow across more than 1,000 miles of the country this weekend.
+A storm moving through the Rockies on Friday will morph into a full-blown, cross-country storm, placing more than 50 million people in the North under winter weather alerts, with the potential to dump heavy rain and several inches of snow across more than 1,000 miles of the country this weekend.

-The storm is also also opening the door for a new, colder rush of frigid Arctic air that will send temperatures plummeting for millions right before the calendar flips to December.
+The storm is opening the door for a new, colder rush of frigid Arctic air that will send temperatures plummeting for millions right before the calendar flips to December.

 Pre-holiday weather already proved deadly in Minnesota.
 A 69-year-old man was killed after being crushed by a snow-covered tree Wednesday morning amid strong winds in Alden Township, around 180 miles northeast of Minneapolis, CNN affiliate WCCO reported, citing the St. Louis County Sheriff’s Office.